MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 The **probability** of an event is the long-run proportion of times the event would occur if the random process were repeated indefinitely (under identical conditions).</div>\EndKnitrBlock{onebox}

 Consider the simple example of flipping a fair coin once.
 What is the probability the coin lands on heads.
 From its physical properties, we assume the probability of heads is 0.5, but let's use simulation to examine the probability.
-Figure @\ref(fig:coinflip) shows the long-run proportion of times a simulated coin flip lands on heads on the y-axis, and the number of tosses on the x-axis.
+Figure \@ref(fig:coinflip) shows the long-run proportion of times a simulated coin flip lands on heads on the y-axis, and the number of tosses on the x-axis.
 Notice how the long-run proportion starts converging to 0.5 as the number of tosses increases.

 <div class="figure" style="text-align: center">
 <img src="02/figures/CoinFlip/Coinflip.png" alt="One simulation of flipping a fair coin, tracking the long-run proportion of times the coin lands on heads." width="75%" />